 Here at Mark Littler Ltd we are committed to helping our clients buy a barrel at the right time and for the best price.
 We source casks from wholesalers for our clients – not from distilleries or dealers – and have conversations with our clients about their expectations of cask ownership so that we can ensure that you own a cask that is suited to you.

 We will provide you with a signed delivery order and certificate of ownership, and well as the chance to visit your cask and draw samples for special occasions.
-You will also receive a cask passport and a picture of your cask.
 No other broker provides such exclusive access to your cask.

 Then, in 10, 15, or 20 years when you come to sell your barrel, we will talk with our buyers to help you get the best price for your barrel, and therefore the best return on your investment.
 However, even if you do choose to buy a barrel through us you are under no obligation to sell with us.
 You can sell your barrel however you choose.